InvenTutor/inventutor.github.io/docs/c/basic-youtube-notifier.md

 Do not confuse Channel Handle with Channel ID.
 :::

-If you can't find out the Channel ID of the YouTube Channel, use an external tool, or [our bot in our server](https://dsc.gg/inventutor) (TBA)
+If you can't find out the Channel ID of the YouTube Channel, use an external tool.

 ### 2. Replace Discord Channel ID in the message block